Pragmatismo/Pigrow/README.md

 This is some init.d business I'll be back to explain once the script is uploaded...

           autorunlog.py - logs sensor data to file, switches heaters or fans according to sensor data

-------- Useful information which might be needed before release of setup scripts

 # Installing 3rd party software commands